 Will I have to change what I eat or drink?

-Warfarin: This medicine interacts with alcohol and many common foods.
+Warfarin: This medicine interacts with many common foods and drinks including alcohol.
+See warfarin and diet for a list of these.
 Major changes in what you eat may affect how your body responds to warfarin.
-Avoid drinking cranberry juice and making any major changes to your diet without talking to your doctor or pharmacist first.
+Avoid making any major changes to your diet without talking to your doctor or pharmacist first.